wakirin/Lightpick/README.md

 - Default: `{ buttons: { prev: '<', next: '>', close: '×', reset: 'Reset', apply: 'Apply'}, tooltip: ['day', 'days'] }`

 Text for buttons, tooltip.

+### orientation
+- Type: `String`
+- Default: `auto`

+A space-separated string consisting of one or two of “left” or “right”, “top” or “bottom”, and “auto” (may be omitted); for example, “top left”, “bottom” (horizontal orientation will default to “auto”), “right” (vertical orientation will default to “auto”), “auto top”.

 ### onSelect
 - Type: `Function`